msLoginoff/AuditLogLens/docs/writing.md

 The default EF writer:

+- skips changes that still have no `OldValues` and no `NewValues`;
 - maps each `AuditChange`;
 - adds mapped entries to the current `DbContext`;
 - calls `SaveChanges`;
 - suppresses recursive audit logging for the audit save itself.

+`ExtraValues` alone do not create an audit record.
+They are metadata for a record that already has old or new values.

 Register the custom writer: